gaps-closure/gaps-closure.github.io/docs/Java/01-overview.md

-is deemed compliant (via the conflict analyzer), CLOSURE proceeds with automated tooling in which CAPO and associated tools divide the code, generate code for cross-domain remote procedure calls (RPCs), describe the formats of the cross-domain data types via DFDL and codec/serialization code, and generate all required configurations for interfacing to the GAPS hardware via the Hardware Abstraction Layer (HAL).
+is deemed compliant (via the conflict analyzer), CLOSURE proceeds with automated tooling in which CAPO and associated tools divide the code, generate code for cross-domain remote procedure calls (RPCs), describe the formats of the cross-domain data types via DFDL @DFDL and codec/serialization code, and generate all required configurations for interfacing to the GAPS hardware via the Hardware Abstraction Layer (HAL).